open-mmlab/mmpretrain/docs/en/advanced_guides/modules.md

 ## Add a new loss

 To add a new loss function, we mainly implement the `forward` function in the loss module.
-We should register loss module as `MODELS` as well.
+We should register the loss module as `MODELS` as well.
 In addition, it is helpful to leverage the decorator `weighted_loss` to weight the loss for each element.
-Assuming that we want to mimic a probabilistic distribution generated from another classification model, we implement a L1Loss to fulfil the purpose as below.
+Assuming that we want to mimic a probabilistic distribution generated from another classification model, we implement an L1Loss to fulfill the purpose as below.

 1. Create a new file in `mmcls/models/losses/l1_loss.py`.